TecBrix

 Conclusion

 Now that you have a rich understanding of what is Site Reliability Engineering.
 Site Reliability Engineering depends on the framework fundamentally designed for cloud development environments.
-By giving a practical form to DevOps, enabling collaboration among Development and Operations teams, and automating & optimizing different areas of SDLC, SRE is becoming a new norm in the tech industry.
+By giving a practical form to DevOps, enabling collaboration among Development and Operations teams.
+Automating & optimizing different areas of SDLC, SRE is becoming a new norm in the tech industry.
 With its variety of use cases and benefits for the application or infrastructure development routine, SRE will stay here for ages.
 Site Reliability Engineering continues to evolve further as new technologies and methodologies join the tech world.

 Comments are closed.